daverodgman/linux-next/Documentation/admin-guide/cgroup-v2.rst

 	   eliminating corner cases that have to be handled if such a condition is allowed.

-	Setting this flag will take the CPUs away from the effective CPUs of the parent cgroup.
-Once it is set, this flag cannot be cleared if there are any child cgroups with cpuset enabled.
+	Setting it to partition root will take the CPUs away from the effective CPUs of the parent cgroup.
+Once it is set, this file cannot be reverted back to "normal" if there are any child cgroups with cpuset enabled.

 	A parent partition cannot distribute all its CPUs to its child partitions.
 There must be at least one cpu left in the